 In November 2017, I participated in the artist-in-residence program at Dorland Mountain Arts Colony in Temecula, CA. While there, I photographed the landscape in Dorland and Joshua Tree National Park.
 Without having access to a darkroom; I utilized the intense desert sun to create cyanotypes in response to the environment.
 The fragile dry landscape is made up of a fascinating unique variety of plants and surreal geologic features.
 These attributes are visual historic records of the changing desert landscape and I am drawn to its otherworldly feeling.
-The more recent cyanotypes and gum bichromate images were created at Kala Art Institute where I am a current artist-in-residence.
+The more recent cyanotypes were created at Kala Art Institute where I am a current artist-in-residence.